Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 Most machining operations source tools from multiple suppliers.
 One supplier for the drills.
 Another for the boring bars.
 Another for the inserts.
 Each tool is optimised in isolation.

-The result is a process where no single supplier takes responsibility for the overall cycle time, concentricity, or surface finish.
-When something goes wrong, the troubleshooting begins.
+The result is a process where no single supplier takes responsibility for the overall cycle time and prove-out.
+When something goes wrong, troubleshooting begins.
 Every supplier points to the other.

-When the entire tooling solution is engineered as a system by one partner, something different happens.
-Boring parameters, drilling sequences, and cutting geometries are all optimised together for the same application.
+When the entire tooling solution is designed as a system by one partner, something different happens.
+Milling and boring parameters, drilling sequences, and cutting geometries are all optimised together for the same application.
 The process is designed before the first chip is cut.
 And the cycle time is proven on the first trial.

 That is the difference.